 About the Authors

 Andrei Bulatov graduated from Technical University in the Soviet Union.
-He became seriously interested in the veracity of Apollo program after reading the book NASA Mooned America! by Ralph Rene.
+He became deeply interested in the veracity of the Apollo program after reading the book NASA Mooned America! by Ralph René.

 Prior to that time, Andrei Bulatov had no doubts at all regarding the reality of the Moon landings accomplished by American astronauts many decades ago.
-Since then he has become deeply involved in studying this subject, and is now engaged in conducting his own investigations, based on various documents published on this topic.
+Since then he has become deeply involved in studying this subject, and is now engaged in conducting his own investigations, based on all the source material available on this topic.

 Alexander Popov PhD